NeuroPace to Report First Quarter 2023 Financial Results on May 4, 2023

-/EIN News/ -- MOUNTAIN VIEW, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- NeuroPace, Inc. (Nasdaq: NPCE), a commercial-stage medical device company focused on transforming the lives of people living with epilepsy, today announced it will report financial results for the first quarter of 2023 after market close on Thursday, May 4, 2023.
-The company’s management will webcast a corresponding conference call beginning at 1:30 p.m.
+MOUNTAIN VIEW, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- NeuroPace, Inc. NPCE, a commercial-stage medical device company focused on transforming the lives of people living with epilepsy, today announced it will report financial results for the first quarter of 2023 after market close on Thursday, May 4, 2023.
+The company's management will webcast a corresponding conference call beginning at 1:30 p.m.
 Pacific Time / 4:30 p.m.
 Eastern Time.

 Investors interested in listening to the conference call may do so by accessing a live and archived webcast of the event at www.neuropace.com, on the Investors page in the News & Events section.
 The webcast will be available for replay for at least 90 days after the event.